 We are specialist proprietary estoppel solicitors with experience of dealing with claims on a no win, no fee basis.
-This case study tells the story of a farmer who succeeded in securing an interest in his parents’ farm and the importance of witness evidence to his success.
+This case study tells the story of a farmer who succeeded in securing an interest in his parents’ farm and the importance of witness evidence to that success.

 The proprietary estoppel claim